More and more people are discovering the benefits of cleansing their auras with baths.

 If you believe in a higher power, you can ask for external help with cleansing your aura.

-If you’ve had a particularly hard day or you’re dealing with something heavy, you can ask the Arc Angels, God, Spirit or your Spirit Guides to remove any negative, stale or neutral energies from your aura to 100%.
+If you’ve had a particularly hard day or you’re dealing with something heavy, you can ask the Arc Angels, God, the Universe, your Higher Self, Spirit, or your Spirit Guides to remove any negative, stale or neutral energies from your aura to 100%.
+Remember to give thanks once you feel this has been done.

 Create Your Own Unique Bath